michaelkacher/k8cher/README.md

 Skip to the [Quick Start](#quick-start)!

-I always enjoy "developer experience" and this repository is being leveraged to experiment with different technologies and streamling workflows.
+I always enjoy "developer experience" and this repository is being leveraged to experiment with different technologies and streamlining  workflows.
 I hope to learn valuable lessons and share with others what I am doing.

 When you execute `tilt up` this project currently creates the following in a Kubernetes cluster:
 * [Proxy Service - .NET 6 preview 7 Minimal API](./src/k8cher.proxy/README.md)
 * [Auth service .NET 6 preview 7](./src/k8cher.auth/README.md)
-* 'Store' service (expirmenting using Dapr actor to sync svelte frontend store)
+* 'Store' service (experimenting using Dapr actor to sync svelte frontend store)
 * Dapr for sidecars, plugin components, and secret management
 * PostgreSQL
 * pgAdmin